Inadequate Safety Performance Compels Aviation SMS Implementation

 - Define Acceptable Level of Safety, withstanding which the SMS should intervene with further safety measures;

-- Provide resources a confidential method of reporting issues;
+- Provide resources with a confidential method of reporting issues;

 - Provide means for sharing relevant safety data, such as Lessons Learned;